SandipTamangDev/project_1_js_theme_switcher/README.md

 ```
 ---

-## How to Use
+## How It Works
-1. Open `index.html` in your browser.
+You can see the project live [here](https://sandiptamangdev.github.io/project_1_js_theme_switcher/).

-2. Click the toggle button to switch between themes.
+- Click the toggle button to switch between Light and Dark themes.
+- The button always shows the theme you will switch to next.
+- Your choice is saved in `localStorage` and persists on reload.

 ---